HackYourFuture/JavaScript1/fundamentals/this.md

 whatIsThis.call(undefined, 'Hello'); // --> Hello undefined
 ```

-We can use the `call` method ourselves and pass something else in place of `undefined`, as show in the next snippet:
+We can use the `call` method ourselves and pass something else in place of `undefined`, as shown in the next snippet:

 ```js
 whatIsThis.call('world!', 'Hello'); // --> Hello world!